-Insecurity and curiosity about your own penis size come from constant comparisons to those of other men.
+Insecurity and curiosity about your own penis size and worrying about the average length of a penis come from constant comparisons to those of other men.
 But few men actually get to see the penises of their peers, so the next best thing is to look for “clues” that might tell us just how hung or not another guy is.

 The short answer to those questions: No, no, and… maybe.

 The BJUI review of studies found that, on average, there

 was a weak correlation between height and penis size,

 although nothing definitive could be concluded by the

 studies that were found about the issue.
 One study found

 flaccid length to be moderately significantly correlated with